Hi there! Welcome to Sewing Room Ideas and Organization – Part 3 in my series on organizing your creative spaces.

 How can we make our sewing and craft rooms more efficient, enjoyable, and beautiful?
 In my office, it’s a constant work in progress.

 I believe you just need to get started, and to avoid overwhelm, remember to take baby steps.
 With tiny improvements and adjustments over time, your creative spaces will start to Bloom.

 The Sewing Work Area

 Here’s a peek at my sewing perch.
 One of my favorite spots to be.
-When I am not sewing, I try to keep it slightly clean and buttoned up.
-Pun intended. 😁
+I try to keep it slightly clean and buttoned up when I am not sewing!

 Essential Sewing Supplies and Tools

-To set up a system that works for you, start with your supplies.
-Gather the sewing supplies and tools you use most frequently, for each and every project.
-You want these available out on your work surface so they are handy or tucked in a drawer or closet nearby for easy access.
+You want these available out on your work surface, so they are handy or tucked in a drawer or closet nearby for easy access.

 My sewing machine and serger

 An adjustable work light